sneakysneak/docs/pages/templates/02-building-a-cycle.md

 ---
-title: Building a Cycle
+title: Building a Template
 sidebar: cyclr_sidebar
-permalink: building-a-cycle
+permalink: building-a-template
 tags: [templates]

 ---

-Once you have [installed connectors](./installing-connectors) for your apps, you can begin to build an Integration Cycle which will allow data to flow between the them.
+Once you have [installed connectors](./installing-connectors) for your apps, you can begin to build a template which will allow data to flow between the them.

 ## Trigger Step